Close Menu

 Our Medicare expert, Andria Summers, can help you figure out what is best for your particular situation.
 She will review your original Medicare plan with you.
 After that, she will review your options under the Medicare Advantage plans.
 Ms. Summers goal is to help you choose the best Medicare plan.
 She will try to help you keep your doctor and be able to afford your medications.
 Meeting with Ms. Summers is a free service for all of our clients who are paid SSD benefits.

-If you want to learn more about the lawyers and staff at Cannon Disability Law you can go to our About Us page.
+If you want to learn more about the lawyers and staff at our law firm than read our About Us page.
 For example, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSDI cases.
 Dianna Cannon has been helping her clients win benefits for thirty years.
 Brett Bunkall also has many years of experience helping people obtain their SSI and SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we have helped many receive Medicare benefits.
 Our experts can help you apply for benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and low monthly income.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
-If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+If you have questions about these forms, then we will answer them.
+You can review SSA’s appeal forms.
 Call us for free today.

-Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California Find out more about Nevada SSDI benefits here.
-Learn more about Utah SSDI benefits and California SSD and SSI benefits here.
+Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California.
+Find out about Nevada SSDI benefits.
+Learn about Utah SSDI benefits and California SSD and SSI benefits.

 No matter where you live, we want to be your legal team.
 Also, no matter what state you live in, we can talk to you for free about Medicare benefits.
 Contact us today and will do our best to answer your questions about your Medicare benefits.